About Your Account

 Email Notices

-By providing us with your email address, you authorize the Library to send notices and newsletters.
-You may opt out of the newsletters at any time by clicking “unsubscribe.”
+By providing your email address, you authorize the Library to send notices and newsletters.
+You may opt out of newsletters at any time by clicking “unsubscribe.”

 Parent/Guardian Information

-• By signing a child’s library card application, the parent/guardian is accepting responsibility for the child’s use of the library and for any damaged or lost materials and/or library fines.
+- By signing a child’s application, the parent/guardian accepts responsibility for the child’s use of the library and any fines or lost materials.

-Always have your library card or some form of picture I.D. with you when you visit the Marshall District Library.
+Always have your library card or photo I.D. when you visit Marshall District Library.